 (B) the initial installation of the first machine(s) for a new certificate of registration.

-(5) Minimum education and training for persons performing radiation machine assembly, installation or repair.
+(5) The minimum education and training for persons performing radiation machine assembly, installation, or repair are as follows.

 (A) All persons performing radiation machine assembly, installation, or repair shall meet one of the following requirements:

-(i) 1 year of formal training (may be satisfied by factory school, military technical training school, or other courses in radiation machine assembly, installation or repair techniques) or an associate’s degree in biomedical equipment repair;
+(i) one year of formal training (may be satisfied by factory school, military technical training school, or other courses in radiation machine assembly, installation or repair techniques) or an associate degree in biomedical equipment repair;

 (ii) a bachelor's degree in electrical engineering with specialized training in radiation producing devices; or